JerrySiRi/miniGPT/README.md

-# Daily learning of LLMs architecture using pytorch from scratch.
+# Daily learning of LLMs architecture and cutting-edge applications using pytorch from scratch.

 ## Day 1